-Laurel Village, a residential learning community located on the Colorado State University campus, provides housing for students in two residence halls and a student collaboration center, The Pavilion.
+Laurel Village, a residential learning community located on the Colorado State University (CSU) campus, provides housing for students in two residence halls and a student collaboration center, The Pavilion.
 The village was built on a five-acre site in the middle of the active CSU campus, where site security and public/student safety were constant priorities.
-This project was delivered on time prior to the start of the 2014 fall semester.

 The 200,000-square-foot residence halls provide 615 beds in 408 resident units, and they include classroom and study areas for the College of Natural Sciences academic program.
 The residence halls are a wood frame, concrete podium structure with a brick, stone, stucco, metal panel, and glazing exterior.
 The residence halls received LEED Gold certification.